 A bad user experience will give you a thousand thumbs down within minutes.
 The application must delight its users, both with functionality and experience.
-What if the application works correctly, but doesn’t excites user to use it?
+The mobile app interface should appeal to the users.
+I am sure you can relate to the experience when the mobile application works perfectly but doesn’t excite user to use it?
 What if the application looks pretty but its functionalities are broken?
 In these cases, you need to look at what works for users and what doesn’t.

 Well, there is no one-size-fits-all solution.
 But here are some strategies that you can implement which have always worked wonders-

 The argument to stay up-to-date with all the latest trends might clash with this but when we say design long-lasting products, we mean that the products should not age prematurely.
 The product should not become out of style with time.
 Design something neutral, which can live longer and is not just a passing design fad.